mika-s/mika-s.github.io/_posts/2018-12-18-creating-a-wireshark-dissector-in-lua-5.markdown

 Here I will explain how we can separate the code into several modules.
 In my case, I will separate the header and payload parts into separate files.

-### Dividing up the code
+### Dividing the code

 I want to have a separate file for the header stuff, a file for the OP_REPLY message, a file for the OP_QUERY message, a file for helper functions and the main file.
-The final file structure looks like this:
+The final directory structure looks like this:

 ![File structure]({{ "/assets/creating-wireshark-dissectors-5/file-structure.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

 I've made a separate folder called *mongodb*.
 This will contain all the modules for the protocol.
-The main file still lives in the plugin director.
+The main file still lives in the plugin directory.

 ### Requiring the files